nanopb/nanopb/docs/reference.rst

                                Mixed-endian systems (different layout for ints and floats) are currently not supported.
 NANOPB_INTERNALS               Set this to expose the field encoder functions that are hidden since nanopb-0.1.3.
 PB_MAX_REQUIRED_FIELDS         Maximum number of required fields to check for presence.
 Default value is 64.
+PB_MANY_FIELDS                 Add support for tag numbers > 255 and fields larger than 255 bytes or 255 array entries.
+                               Increases code size 9 bytes per each field.
+Compiler error will tell if you need this.
 ============================  ==============================================================================================

 pb.h